harikrishna1302/Marr-Hildreth-edge-detection/README.md

 * VisualStudio.
 * OpenCV library.
 * C++ programming.<br />
 Make sure, the images, output and filters directories should be stored in the same project file directory.
-Also, all the three directories names should be given in command line arguments in visualstudio.
+Also, all the three directories names should be given in command line arguments in visualstudio. <br />
-* ./images ./filters ./output
+./images ./filters ./output
 ## Implementation